fbpx

 Cars in Singapore: Why are they so Pricey?

-Prospective car buyers in Singapore can only purchase a new car after first bidding for a COE.
+Prospective car buyers in Singapore can only purchase a new car after bidding for a COE.
 Car owners with a COE are permitted to drive a vehicle in Singapore for ten years.
-However, once the COE expires, they must scrap or export the vehicle, or obtain a new COE, which can set them back a fortune.
+However, once the COE expires, they must scrap or export the vehicle, or obtain a new COE.

 Speaking of obtaining COEs, the most recent tender for a COE is not cheap, with bids for a mid-sized sedan coming in at S$41,600 (US$30,600).
-Not to mention additional taxes slapped on top of the fee, adding up to more than the open market value (OMV) of the car itself.
+Not to mention, additional taxes are slapped on top of the fee, adding up to more than the car’s open market value (OMV).
+It is important to note, however, that these prices are subject to change based on market demand and other factors.

 A compact car can thus average around S$105,929 (US$77,670) in 2017.

-Summing up the high-interest, fuel prices, car loans, and maintenance fees, owning a new car in this tiny-city state is financially impossible for most citizens.
+With high interest rates, fuel prices, car loans, and maintenance fees, owning a new car in this city is financially difficult for most citizens.

 The price of car ownership in Singapore through the levying of various fees and taxes: